 Happy families frolicking on a beach as a cute little jingle plays in the background.
 Grinning supermodels moonily discussing how wonderful the product is.
 A cheerful, paternal-sounding announcer going on about how its makers are dedicated to improving your life.
 It seems like a normal, saccharine-sweet ad.

-...Until, of course, we pan out to see it playing on a flickering TV in the middle of a war zone, displayed on a rotting billboard in a Ghost City, or being beamed into the minds of some grim Dystopia's residents.
+...Until, of course, we zoom out to see it playing on a flickering TV in the middle of a war zone, displayed on a rotting billboard in a Ghost City, or being beamed into the minds of some grim Dystopia's residents.
 The ad will (almost) always be for the Mega-Corp that caused the whole mess in the first place, especially if it's a Cyberpunk work.

 - Used with depressing effectiveness in Children of Men.

 - The publicity ad for Shell Beach in Dark City.
 It is one of the few happy and bright images in the entire movie, where the city is dark and run down.
 It gets truly dissonant because while the main character and his uncle remember growing up and living there, no one knows how to get there.
-Turns out the reality warping aliens have implanted Fake Memories of the place in everyone, it never existed!
+It turns out that the reality-warping aliens have implanted Fake Memories of the place in everyone; it never existed.

-- Auf Wiedersehen, Pet featured this in its first title sequence with one of the characters walking towards the dole office in front of Saatchi & Saatchi's famous 'Labour isn't working' poster.
+- Auf Wiedersehen, Pet features this in its first title sequence with one of the characters walking towards the dole office in front of Saatchi & Saatchi's famous 'Labour isn't working' poster.

-- Shadowrun adventure Double Exposure.
-One illustration had a billboard for Project Hope, with a happy family and the words "The Bravest Future".
-Under the billboard some Project Hope goons are giving a man a bloody beating.
+- Shadowrun: One illustration for the adventure Double Exposure has a billboard for Project Hope, with a happy family and the words "The Bravest Future".
+Under the billboard, some Project Hope goons are giving a man a bloody beating.

 - The various posters in BioShock, which advertise a wonderful utopia in contrast to the torn-apart state you find the city in.
-The special edition of Bioshock 2 even comes with some print outs of them with hidden messages printed in UV ink on the front.
+The special edition of BioShock 2 even comes with some print outs of them with hidden messages printed in UV ink on the front.

-- Borderlands, especially in the areas added by Secret Armory of General Knoxx has optimistic, 20's style billboards advertising settlement on Pandora, a planet full of aggressive wildlife and homicidal bandits.
+- Borderlands, especially in the areas added by Secret Armory of General Knoxx DLC, has optimistic, 1920s-style billboards advertising settlement on Pandora, a planet full of aggressive wildlife and homicidal bandits.